Rabie-H/Rabie-H/README.md

 <center>

-## 🤖 Welcome to the GitHub page of Raby Hamadi, an Artificial Intelligence Specialist 🤖
+## 🤖 Welcome to the GitHub page of Raby Hamadi, an AI Specialist 🤖

 ### 🌟 About Me:
 Hey there!
 I'm Raby Hamadi, an AI enthusiast on a mission to make the world smarter, one algorithm at a time.
 With a passion for innovation and a knack for problem-solving, I've delved deep into the realms of artificial intelligence, particularly in the exciting fields of computer vision and language models.